 Organizer: The organizer schedules a meeting, sets the meeting options, assigns meeting roles, controls attendee permissions, and starts the meeting.
 Only users with a Microsoft 365 account and Teams license can be the organizer.
-A meeting organizer can change the settings for a specific meeting from the Meeting options page.
+A meeting organizer can change the settings for a specific meeting from the meeting options.

-Presenter: Presenters in a meeting have similar capabilities as the organizer, with the exception of removing an organizer from the session and modifying meeting options for the session.
+Presenter: Presenters in a meeting have similar capabilities as the organizer, except for removing an organizer from the session and modifying meeting options for the session.